 Auto-Reverse Mechanism

 This essential feature stops the door from closing if it detects an object in its path.
 Whether it’s a child, pet, or your car bumper, the auto-reverse can prevent serious injury or damage.
+All of these safety features come standard with a modern motorised roller door, a worthwhile upgrade if your current door lacks them.

 Manual Release System

 In case of a power outage or motor failure, modern roller doors include a manual override system.
 This allows you to operate the door by hand without tools.
+Older doors often lack these critical features, read our guide on common issues with older roller doors and how to identify and fix them.

 Photoelectric Sensors